xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

 - NVIDIA drivers refuse to load in VMs
   - NVIDIA doesn't want you to go with a consumer card that costs a mere few hundred dollars.
 They want you to spend thousands on a GRID GPU dedicated to virtualization.
     - ![Linus Torvalds Fxxk Nvidia](../../../../../usr/uploads/202007/linus-torvalds-nvidia.png)
-  - Therefore you need a lot of hacks to hide the fact that you're running a VM, and let NVIDIA drivers load.
+  - Therefore, you need a lot of hacks to hide the fact that you're running a VM and make NVIDIA drivers load.
     - Will be discussed in detail later.
 - Laptop NVIDIA GPUs are different from desktop GPUs
   - No, I don't just mean performance.
 The overall architecture is also different.
-  - On a desktop the GPU is connected in the following scheme:
+  - On a desktop, the GPU is connected in the following scheme:

     ```graphviz
     digraph {